hollyge/GettingAndCleaningData_project/README.md

 step4: traing data set and test data set are merged by rbind() command, which is saved in "TrainTestData" data frame.

-The scripts for 1st step as following:
+The scripts for this part as following:
 ```{r}
 var561TrainPath<-"./Rdata/UCI HAR Dataset/train/X_train.txt"
 var561TrainData<-read.table(var561TrainPath,sep="", header=F)